apache/incubator-kie-kogito-examples/README.md

 Please refer to the [Kogito Documentation](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift) of how to install the operator to your environment in order to try it there.

-## Deploying the Kogito example applications on OpenShift CRC using Ansible playbooks
+## Deploying the Kogito example applications locally with OpenShift CRC using Ansible playbooks

 In the [Kogito Ansible folder](kogito-ansible/README.md) you find the documentation plus some external videos about how to setup Openshift locally (CRC) and deploy the kogito examples using ansible, with few commands